 La Casa Azul is always busy so it pays to be organised.

 - You can buy Frida Kahlo museum tickets online here and thereby beat the queues.

 - Holidays and weekends are particularly busy so arrive early.

 - Despite the crowds, however, the museum is really well organised and the house itself never feels too busy.

-- If you wish to take photos within the house, there’s an additional charge of MXN $60.
+- If you wish to take photos within the house, there’s an additional charge.